FabioPinheiro/scala-did/docs/src/02-quickstart/05-did-comm-examples.md

-# Getting Started with DIDComm Messaging in Scala
+# Getting Started with DIDComm Messaging

 Here's a basic example of how to send a message using the library: